Biggest NFL Draft Busts: Ranking the 10 Worst Picks Ever Made in NFL History

 KEEP READING: The Worst First-Round Draft Pick for All 32 NFL Teams

 He did manage to complete 60.1% of his passes, but Wilson threw eight touchdowns against seven interceptions across 12 games.
 If we count the offseason, Wilson was technically benched three different times in 2023.
-It would be a major surprise if he ever started another NFL game.
+Wilson was on the Broncos’ roster in 2024, but he never saw the field.
+Now, he’s on the Dolphins backing up Tua Tagovailoa.
+It wouldn’t be shocking at all if he never started another NFL game.